Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 She says that her movie star crush is former Love Island winner Jack Fincham.

-Shaughna describes herself as “funny, chatty and clever” and says that individuals might be shocked after they hear sure issues about her – although it might not be as stunning as her need to enter politics after her stint within the villa.
+Shaughna describes herself as “funny, chatty and clever” and says that folks shall be shocked after they hear sure issues about her – although it is probably not as surprising as her want to enter politics after her stint within the villa.

 What’s a flip off for Shaughna?

-Shaughna will not be curious about individuals who love themselves or that gained’t take heed to you.
-She says that in these cases, “I just think go and annoy someone else.”
+Shaughna just isn’t all in favour of individuals who love themselves or that gained’t take heed to you.
+She says that in these situations, “I just think go and annoy someone else.”

 “Being on a first date with a guy and getting a cab home to mine and my most recent ex-boyfriend was sat outside my house in his car crying.
 I was furious.
 The date didn’t know how to react and just pretended to be on the phone.
 I ended up being with him for a year and a half after that.”